 but as you keep frying, the oil will separate, this can take up to 20 minutes, just be patient.

-Taste to be sure the tomato is no more sour, take off the heat.
+Taste to be sure the tomato is not sour anymore, take off the heat.

 - A large amount of oil is necessary to aid in frying the tomato puree to the required degree of doneness without burning it.

-- When my tomato stew base is ready, I drain off as much oil as I can into a separate container and store.
+- When my tomato stew base is ready, I drain off as much oil as I can into a separate container and store it.
 This oil is precious because it is packed full of flavour.
 It can be used in frying a fresh batch of Nigerian tomato stew base, stir-fries, sauces, marinades, also in making agidi-jollof , or in any dish that requires infused oil.

 - Some species of tomatoes, no matter how long you fry them, will remain sour, this is because of their high acidity.
-What I do is either I add 1/2 teaspoon sugar or 1 teaspoon sweet coconut powder, this neutralises the sourness.
+What I do is either add 1/2 teaspoon sugar or 1 teaspoon sweet coconut powder, this neutralises the sourness.